benjaminion/upgrading-ethereum-book/src/book.md

     return bytes_to_uint64(hash(slot_signature)[0:8]) % modulo == 0
 ```

-This approach provides secrecy as it relies on the validator's secret key, so no-one else can determine whether or not I am an aggregator until after I have published the proof.
+This approach provides secrecy since it relies on the validator's secret key: no-one else can determine whether or not I am an aggregator until after I have published the proof.
 And it provides verifiability since, once the proof is published, it is easy to check the validity of the signature using the validator's public key.

 What about the size criterion?